melodyyangaws/sql-based-etl/README.md

 The [Jupyter notebook](/deployment/app_code/job/scd2_job.ipynb) specifies what exactly need to do in a data pipeline.
 </details>

 In general, a parquet file is immutable in a Data Lake.
-This exmaple will demostrate how to address the challenge and process data incrermtnally.
+This example will demonstrate how to address the challenge and process data incrementally.
 It uses `Delta Lake`, which is an open source storage layer on top of parquet file, to bring the ACID transactions to Apache Spark and modern big data workloads.
 In this solution, we will build up a table to meet the [Slowly Changing Dimension Type 2](https://www.datawarehouse4u.info/SCD-Slowly-Changing-Dimensions.html) requirement, and prove that how easy it is when ETL with a SQL first approach implemented in a configuration-driven architecture.

 1.Open the `scd2 workflow job` manifest file, replace the S3 bucket by a correct name at each task sections.
 Either the code bucket name from your deployment output, or an existing datalake bucket passed in as a deployment parameter.